ECoD Experts’ Jury

 The Experts’ Jury is made up of highly respected experts and practitioners in the field of academia, civil society, arts, and business.
 Its members will assess the level of ambition, innovation and creativity of each Member City’s democracy projects based on the fair and transparent selection process, taking particular account of the respective local objectives, circumstances, and priorities of the specific City.

-Secretary General of ALDA since 1999, has a senior experience in promoting local democracy, empowerment and participation of civil society, and good governance in Europe, in the Balkans, in Eastern Europe, and in the Mediterranean area.
-She is a European senior consultant on local development with a focus on the implementation of participatory processes for urban regeneration.
+Antonella Valmorbida serves as Secretary General of ALDA since 1999, has a senior experience in promoting local democracy, empowerment and participation of civil society, and good governance in Europe, in the Balkans, in Eastern Europe, and in the Mediterranean area.
+She is a senior consultant on local development with a focus on the implementation of participatory processes for urban regeneration.
 She manages a network of 350 members mainly composed of local authorities and civil society groups, in over 40 countries in Europe and beyond.

 Antonella is President of the European Partnership for Democracy (EPD) and Member of the Advisory Board of Urban Foundation for Sustainable Development, Armenia.